jjingtang/JTang-CV/content/authors/admin/_index.md

 highlight_name: false
 ---

 Jingjing Tang is a current full-time student in University of Canberra.
-Her research interests include AR/VR area, Human-Computer Interaction in gaming, and sports science.
-Her current researches are:
+Her research interests include Human-Computer Interaction, AR/VR, and data visualisation specifically in sports science.
+Her projects include:

-👩🏻‍💻 Create an interactive application for construction by intergrating AR and CNN
+📝 An interactive application for construction by intergrating AR and CNN

-⚽ Establish a system for acquiring sports data for further investigation
+👩🏻‍🔬 Chemistry laboratory and experiments in 3D Virtual Reality world

-🎮 A* algorithm
+🗣️ Virtual Reality Exposure Therapy on Public Speaking

 {{< icon name="download" pack="fas" >}} More details are in my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.